LIS-S 511 Database Design

 Concerned with a comprehensive view of the processes involved in developing formal access to information from a user-centered point of view.
 Considers various database models such as flat file, hierarchical, relational, and hypertext in terms of text, sound, numeric, image, and geographic data.
 Students will design and implement databases using several commercial database management systems.

-This course is tailored to the needs of students in the Master of Library and Information Science.
+The online version of this course is tailored to the needs of students in the Master of Library and Information Science program.
 It is recommended that MLIS students take the online version in the spring semester.